citronalco/FM4-7Tage-Download/README.md

 TRCK (Track number/Position in set): 1/1
 TLEN (Length): 13663000
-COMM (Comments): (desc)[deu]: With Julie McCarthy and Daniel Grabner | We kept two Fm4 Kalender to
-                              give away to you and also we've got tickets for the Horror Classic From Beyond.
+COMM (Comments): (desc)[deu]: With Julie McCarthy and Daniel Grabner | We kept two Fm4 Kalender to give away to you and also we've got tickets for the Horror Classic From Beyond.
 In exchange we want your songs and bands with plants: trees, flowers, bushes - what are your favourites?
 Let us know and we'll play them!
 APIC (Attached picture): (Front Cover)[, 3]: image/jpeg, 32580 bytes
 CTOC (): frame
 CHAP (Chapters):
 Chapter #0: start 0.000000, end 168.000000
 title : News
 Chapter #1: start 167.000000, end 177.000000
 title : ch2
 Chapter #2: start 441.000000, end 643.000000
-      title           : Chika / My Power
+title : Chika: My Power
 Chapter #3: start 642.000000, end 823.000000
-      title           : Cassia / Do Right
+title : Cassia: Do Right
 Chapter #4: start 823.000000, end 945.000000
 title : Elderbrook über seine musikalische Entwicklung [... snip! ...]
 Chapter #92: start 13438.000000, end 13663.000000
 title : Booka Shade ft.
-UNDERHER / Chemical Release
+UNDERHER: Chemical Release
 ```

-### See also
+## See also
-If you run a web server and want to listen to the downloaded shows with your podcast player: https://github.com/citronalco/mp3-to-rss2feed creates a RSS2 feed from MP3 files.
+If you run a web server and want to listen to the downloaded shows with your podcast player: https://github.com/citronalco/mp3-to-rss2feed creates a RSS2 feed from MP3 files and their ID3 tags.